Anxiety: Fighting the Fear Enemy

 When you’ve grappled with anxiety and panic for many years, you know that a quick thought can be a trigger.
 Allowing the mind to begin thinking and dwelling on an old uncomfortable emotion, or the possibility that you’ve conquered it, can debilitate you in seconds.

 My biggest trigger that day may have been a strong heart intuition that one of my girls was not okay — deeply not okay.
 That thought settled like cement somewhere in the recesses of my mind for the rest of the trip.

-She’s been gone over three years now.
+She’s been gone nearly four years now.
 The black hole that formed in my universe simply lends itself to fear and anxiety when I think too much.
 Even when I’m not conscious of it, my fight or flight center is thinking and running in the background.

 If you’ve lost someone (especially a child), the anxiety can be pervasive and come out of nowhere.
 It likes to tell us that our other children or loved ones are not safe.